 “I just request that Medical institutes must spread awareness for Thalassemia (on large scale) as prevention is better than cure.
 I also try my best to spread awareness amongst my family members, but they don’t pay heed to my words.
 They think Thalassemia as an ordinary blood disease…

-15 years old Hurma was diagnosed Thalassemia Major, when she was 6 months old.”
+15 years old Hurma was diagnosed with Thalassemia Major when she was 6 months old.”
 I have 8 eight children and Hurma is the only victim of this disease.
 Thalassemia is a bad disease.
-My eldest daughter got married few months back.
-Before that I advice my son-in-law and his family for screening test; fortunately, they were agreed.
+My eldest daughter got married a few months back.
+Before that I advised my son-in-law and his family for a screening test; fortunately, they agreed.
 And I request to the readers to get your families screened to prevent your generations from Thalassemia”.

-Hurma is student of grade VI.
-She is not stubborn and demanding, rather very sensitive and warm hearted.
-“I just pay for her health and long-life”.
+Hurma is a student in grade VI.
+She is not stubborn and demanding, but rather very sensitive and warm-hearted.
+“I just pay for her health and long life”.

 The facilities and services are incomparable at AMTF.
-I haven’t seen any foundation that is serving profound services for free of cost.
-Thank –you AMTF for their support and care…
+I haven’t seen any foundation that is serving profound services free of cost.
+Thank –you AMTF for your support and care…